 - PASTA BASTA

 The beauty of Pasta Basta is in the simplicity of the offering.
-First, you choose your pasta, then a sauce and finally extra toppings, with the price starting at NIS 21.
-The pasta is all freshly made on site and the sauces and toppings are equally fresh.
-My favorite choices are Gnocchi with butter and Parmesan sauce with extra zucchini (NIS 33) or Whole Wheat Fusilli with coconut curry sauce (NIS 24).
+First, you choose your pasta, then a sauce and finally extra toppings, with the price starting at NIS 23.
+The pasta is all freshly made and the sauces and toppings are equally fresh.
 They also serve soup, salad and wine from the barrel for NIS 16 a glass!

 - DWINY PITA BAR